darshansangamesh12/PID-Controller/README.md

-# PID Controller Simulation with Disturbance Handling and Auto-Tuning Exploration
+# PID Controller Simulation with Disturbance Handling

 ## Overview
 This project demonstrates the implementation of a PID (Proportional-Integral-Derivative) Controller in LabVIEW 2021.
 It focuses on stabilizing a simulated process variable (PV) to a desired setpoint (SP) under the influence of disturbances such as DC noise and low-frequency periodic noise.
-The controller also integrates an auto-tuning exploration feature for optimizing PID parameters.

 ## Key Features
 - **PID Control Implementation**: Developed a fully functional PID controller to regulate the process variable.